eik-dahms/nfdi4plants.github.io/src/content/learn-more/arc-test/Collaborate.md

 index: 3
 ---

-1. ARC creation for your own
+## 1. ARC creation for your own

 There are several ways to start your own ARC.
-You can simply create the ARC structure *by hand* using your computers file explorer.
+You can simply create the [ARC structure][kb-arc-structure] *by hand* using your computers file explorer.
 You can start from an ARC template [available in the DataHUB][kb-datahub-template].
 Or you can let one of DataPLANT's tools ([ARC Commander][kb-ArcCommander]<!--, [ARCitect][kb-ARCitect] -->) assist you in creation of the ARC.

 <!-- beginning with the most obvious being to manually open the required folders and files in your explorer.